JWrightEE/aws-cloud-resume/README.md

 More on this in the Backend and Integration section.

-#### 2.4  Static Asset Hosting
+#### 2.3  Static Asset Hosting

-The html code along with all supporting files are hosted on an AWS S3 bucket with static hosting enabled and public read-only permission.
-Because S3 static website hosting doesnt offer HTTPS functionality, I used CLoudFront to provide HTTPS functionality.
+The HTML code, along with all supporting files, are hosted on an AWS S3 bucket with static hosting enabled and public read-only permissions.
+Since S3 static website hosting doesn't offer HTTPS functionality, I utilized CloudFront to provide HTTPS functionality.

-More on that in the following section.
+More on this in the following section.

 #### 2.4  CloudFront